DiPaGh0sH/Web_Application_Testing_Forkify/README.md

-# Web_Application_Testing_Forkify
+# Web_Application_Testing_1
-Testing documentation for 'Forkify' web application contains full content of bug creation in Jira Production with specifications.
+Testing documentation for an web application contains full content of bug creation in Jira Production with specifications.